A BRIEF HISTORY OF ALL-CLAD

 All-Clad made in America is high quality.
 Furthermore, All-Clad is a profitable entity that shows no signs of going bankrupt anytime soon, so its warranties are actually worth something.
 There are several major product lines of All-Clad:

-All-Clad D7 (I review it here) – Came out in 2014 in 6 and 8 quart casserole/stock pot sizes; expanded in 2015 to skillets and saute pans.
+All-Clad D7 (I review it here) – Discontinued sometime around 2018.
+Came out in 2014 in 6 and 8 quart casserole/stock pot sizes; expanded in 2015 to skillets and saute pans.
 Micrometer measurement indicated 3.76 mm thickness, with seven alternating layers of stainless steel and aluminum (the interior and exterior layers are stainless steel).
 They have heavy, thick lids.
 This is All-Clad’s attempt to get more people to buy their pots instead of Le Creuset or Staub French ovens, but All-Clad’s prices ($300-400) are steep.
-Get either a) a cheaper, thinner cladded stainless stock pot that would heat up faster, such as regular All-Clad Stainless or D5; or b) an enameled cast iron Dutch oven which better tolerates long braises–even acidic and salty braises.
-However if you are looking for a skillet rather than a stock pot or saucepan, D7 is a great choice; I review the D7 skillet here.
+Get either a) a cheaper, thinner cladded stainless stock pot that would heat up faster, such as regular All-Clad D3 Stainless or D5; or b) an enameled cast iron Dutch oven which better tolerates long braises–even acidic and salty braises.

-All-Clad Master Chef 2 (aka MC2) – (I review it here.)
+All-Clad Master Chef 2 (aka MC2) – (I review it here.
+Note that it was discontinued sometime around 2018 and replaced with All-Clad LTD2, which is basically the same thing, but more expensive and with anodized exterior to protect against scratches better.)
 Aluminum vessel with stainless steel interior coating.
-The aluminum layer is thick and thermal testing shows that MC2 heats more evenly than All-Clad Stainless, D5, and Copper Core, and is in the same ballpark as C2.
+The aluminum layer is thick and thermal testing shows that MC2 heats more evenly than All-Clad D3 Stainless, D5, and Copper Core, and is in the same ballpark as C2.
 However, the exposed outer aluminum means that MC2 will accumulate scratches easily and can not be put in the dishwasher or be used on induction stoves.
 Micrometer measurement of the MC2 12-inch skillet is roughly 3.45 mm total thickness, of which at least 2.9 mm is aluminum.
 (Other pieces are thinner, presumably because they don’t have to deal with the much higher temperatures and thermal stresses that skillets must endure; e.g., the 8-quart stock pot is about 2.8 mm thick, and the 3-quart saute is about 3.23 mm thick.)
-MC2 costs a little less than All-Clad Stainless and is the best bang for the buck in All-Clad’s lineup, if you are okay with its drawbacks.
-Note that like with All-Clad Stainless, MC2 skillets, saute pans, and stock pots have flared rims, but not saucepans.
+MC2 costs a little less than All-Clad D3 Stainless and is the best bang for the buck in All-Clad’s lineup, if you are okay with its drawbacks.
+Note that like with All-Clad D3 Stainless, MC2 skillets, saute pans, and stock pots have flared rims, but not saucepans.

-All-Clad Copper Clad (aka C2) – (I review it here.)
+All-Clad Copper Clad (aka C2) – (I review it here.
+Please note this was discontinued sometime around 2018.
+Apparently there isn’t much of a market for expensive, thin copper cookware.)
 This product line launched in 2014 but looks like it got discontinued in 2016.
 There are only two layers: stainless steel interior and copper exterior.
 The handles are stainless.
 All pieces have flared rims for easier pouring.
 The short story is that we can’t recommend it.
 C2 has a copper exterior and all that entails: copper-exterior cookware, if left uncleaned and unpolished will turn into a dark, matte brown over time as the copper oxidizes, and you don’t even get that much copper for the trouble (about 1.2 mm copper layer thickness).
 The better alternatives to All-Clad Copper Clad in the All-Clad product line are MC2 and Copper Core.
 MC2 heats about as evenly as C2, isn’t that much less responsive to changes in burner strength, and costs much less.
 Copper Core doesn’t perform quite as well as C2, but it has a stainless steel exterior and interior (induction-compatibility, lower maintenance/higher corrosion resistance, and higher scratch-resistance).

 Q: Is All-Clad induction-compatible?